virt-manager/virt-manager/man/virt-clone.rst

 ``--reflink``
-    When --reflink is specified, perform a lightweight copy.
+    Perform a lightweight copy.
 This is much faster if source images and destination images are all on the same btrfs filesystem.
-    If COW copy is not possible, then virt-clone fails.
+This only works for raw format disk images, any non-raw images will not attempt to use refink

 ``-m``, ``--mac`` MAC